How Integrated eConsent Reduces Site Burden and Elevates the Patient Experience

 Look for solutions that are seamlessly integrated into existing workflows for your teams. eConsent should not be another purchase or a disconnected module in your research technology tools. eConsent should automatically be integrated into your existing patient recruitment, management, and study documentation workflows with the added benefit of giving your patients an improved experience with study teams.

 Clinical research sites shouldn’t have to pick and choose – all of these requirements matter for sites to provide the best possible patient experience during a clinical trial.
-Veeva has been working with sites and sponsors to understand how we can provide technology to sites that serve all these needs – free of cost.
+Veeva works closely with sites and sponsors to understand how we can provide technology to sites that serve all these needs.
+Learn more about Veeva eConsent here.